matteoferla/AtomicRenamer/README.md

 This stems also from the fact that mol (sdf) files do not specify atom labels in the main block.
 Mol2 and PDB do however.

+## Why not rdMolAlign.AlignMol?

+It is different from the more traditional approach using `rdMolAlign.AlignMol`.
+As demonstrated in [example_of_alt_way.py](example_of_alt_way.py).
+The `rdMolAlign.AlignMol` is simpler, but does not keep atom names.

+So this script is useful if you want to
+* subtly change one molecule with another and just let the pose loading in rosetta fix it
+* play around in PyMOL app and manually align or show atom labels

+Both end results can be given to mol_to_params.py fine —or to my [2to3 port of mol_to_params.py](https://github.com/matteoferla/mol_to_params.py) which can be used as a module.

 ## Script
 This short script given a molecule (_e.g._ `mol = Chem.MolFromSmiles('C1=NC2=C(N1)C(=O)NC(=N2)N')`) and reference PDB ligand code (_e.g._ `ATP`) will label in place the molecule (adding the property `AtomLabel`) and return a list of atom names (with indices matching the atomic indices obvious).